-- One Research Paper required of each student - In place of a Final Exam, 50% of class grade - Papers are typically 20 single-spaced pages, suitably formatted for publication in a technical journal - Student materials on "How to Write a Research Paper" - Students are encouraged to e-mail Instructor with questions, outlines, drafts, etc. - Students choose research topic - Submit abstract for approval by Instructor - 6 Case Studies, homework assignment for each - Structured analysis required for paper, homework - Specific analyses required in each case to demonstrate student's ability to apply the class fundamentals: - Political Risk Mitigation Factors - Also known as the Political "Facts Of Life" or FOLs
+- One Research Paper required of each student - In place of a Final Exam, 50% of class grade - Papers are typically 20 single-spaced pages, suitably formatted for publication in a technical journal - Student materials on "How to Write a Research Paper" - Students are encouraged to e-mail Instructor with questions, outlines, drafts, etc. - Students choose research topic - Submit abstract for approval by Instructor - 9 Case Studies, homework assignment for each - Lowest score not counted toward class grade - Structured analysis required for paper, homework - Specific analyses required in each case to demonstrate student's ability to apply the class fundamentals: - Political Risk Mitigation Factors - Also known as the Political "Facts Of Life" or FOLs

-SAE 550 "Political Facts of Life" (as envisioned by Dr. Brenda Forman)
+SAE 550 "Political Facts of Life"

+(as envisioned by Dr. Brenda Forman)